remivisser/Java-StrFSeconds/README.md

 ---

-*This is a Java version of the Python package [Python-strfseconds](https://github.com/remivisser/Python-strfseconds)*
+*There is a Beta Python package available in [Python-strfseconds](https://github.com/remivisser/Python-strfseconds)*